openstack/networking-midonet/specs/kilo/port_binding.rst

     stored in Neutron's 'portbindings' table.

- 2. Neutron generates the tap interface name the same way Nova does ('tap' + portID up to 16 chars), and stores it in the 'midonet_portbindings' table.
+ 2. Neutron generates the tap interface name the same way Nova does ('tap' + portID up to 14 chars), and stores it in the 'midonet_portbindings' table.

  3. On the compute host, 'mm-ctl' script is executed to do the actual binding.
     'mm-ctl' adds a port binding task to signal to MidoNet that the binding should occur.
 This step may change in the future.

+For each scenario in which a port binding occurs, the plugin inserts a PORTBINDING task with 'resource_id' set to the ID of the port getting bound.

 The actual mechanism in which the binding takes place inside MidoNet is outside the scope of this document.